-Working with organizations such as this is something that your customers would love and show that your business is more than just about creating a profit.
+Working with organisations such as this is something that your customers would love and show that your business is more than just about creating a profit.

 In fact, there are indications that 10 years from now, machine learning and AI integration will help tech startups compete with larger, more established companies.

 3. Tech Startups Will Now Embrace AI More Prominently

 AI or artificial intelligence has been making noise in the tech industry for years, but its presence will become more significant in 2021 and the coming years for startups.

 While some businesses are still quite hesitant to integrate AI into their current systems, it will soon be a common factor in the industry.